4

 1

-• It's not illegal at all, it's completely normal and fine.
+It's not illegal at all, it's completely normal and fine.
 For your kids, I can tell you having different names in different countries can be a pain though...
-Oct 30, 2022 at 10:21
+Commented Oct 30, 2022 at 10:21

 Your Answer

-By clicking “Post Your Answer”, you agree to our terms of service and acknowledge that you have read and understand our privacy policy and code of conduct.
+By clicking “Post Your Answer”, you agree to our terms of service and acknowledge you have read our privacy policy.

 Not the answer you're looking for?
 Browse other questions tagged or ask your own question.